AI & Technology

 Total~6–8 hrs/weekReclaimed with AI toolsThat's a full workday

 The average professional spends 2.6 hours every single day on email.
-That's according to a McKinsey Global Institute report covering interaction workers — and that number doesn't even touch the time spent writing reports, Slack threads, proposals, or documentation.
-Add it all up and you're bleeding close to a full workday every week just on the act of writing.
+That's straight from a McKinsey Global Institute report on interaction workers — and that number doesn't even include reports, Slack threads, proposals, or documentation.
+Add it all up and you're losing close to a full workday every single week just on the act of writing.

 CleverType Desktop is built to claw that time back.
-Not by doing your thinking for you — but by cutting out the slow, repetitive stuff.
-The grammar checks, the tone rewrites, the "how do I even phrase this?" moments that swallow minutes you never see again.
+Moreover, Not by doing your thinking for you — but by cutting the slow, repetitive stuff.
+Furthermore, The grammar checks, the tone rewrites, the "how do I even phrase this?" moments that quietly swallow minutes you never get back.

-Here's exactly where those hours disappear to — and how CleverType pulls them back.
+Nonetheless, Here's exactly where those hours go — and how CleverType pulls them back.

 1. Where Your 6 Hours Actually Go Each Week

-Most professionals don't notice how much time they lose to writing tasks because it happens in small, forgettable chunks.
-Eight minutes rewording an email.
+Therefore, Most professionals don't notice how much time they lose to writing because it happens in small, forgettable chunks.
+Consequently, Eight minutes rewording an email.
 Twelve minutes fixing grammar in a report.
-Five minutes second-guessing whether your reply comes across too harsh.
-None of it feels like a big deal.
-But it compounds.
+Five minutes second-guessing whether your reply sounds too harsh.
+None of it feels like a big deal in the moment.
+But it adds up fast.

-Here's what a 2024 study from the London School of Economics found after surveying roughly 3,000 workers: the average employee who uses AI tools saves 7.5 hours per week.
+Furthermore, Here's the thing — a 2024 study from the London School of Economics surveyed roughly 3,000 workers and found the average employee who uses AI tools saves 7.5 hours per week.
 Workers who got proper AI training saved even more — up to 11 hours a week.
 That's not a rounding error.
-That's a full workday.
+Furthermore, That's a full workday, back in your pocket.

 Where the time actually leaks: